-MV Knyaz Vladimir cruise ship (formerly "Roy Star") was built in 1971 as passenger and car ferry vessel in France.
-In 1981, it was refit /rebuilt as a cruise ship.
-Since 2017, the cruise ship is owned by Russia (Ministry of Transport) and operated by the newly formed Russian cruise line "Black Sea Cruises".
+The 1971-built MV Knyaz Vladimir cruise ship (fka "Roy Star" and "Royal Iris") was originally designed as a passenger and car ferry and constructed in Nantes France (by Chantier Dubigeon-Normandie SA).
+In 1981, the vessel was converted/rebuilt as a cruise ship.
+Since 2017, the shipowner is the Russian Federation's Ministry of Transport, while the boat is operated by the newly formed Russian company "Black Sea Cruises".

-In 1994, the vessel was sold to Festival Cruises.
-The cruise ship served Festival Cruises for 10 years until in 2004 the company announced bankruptcy.
+In 1994, the vessel was sold to Festival Cruises and served the company for 10 years (until 2004 when announced bankruptcy).
 MV Azur had to be arrested by harbour authorities in Gibraltar.
-The vessel was sold to Mano Maritime for a price of over USD 10 million.
-After acquiring the vessel, Mano Maritime renamed it to "Royal Iris" and the cruise ship was repainted with a smiling yellow fish on both sides of her hull.
+The vessel was sold to Mano Maritime for a price of over USD 12 million.
+After acquiring the vessel, Mano Maritime renamed it to "Royal Iris" and the cruise ship was repainted with a smiling yellow fish on both sides of the hull.

 MV Roy Star used to operate on Eastern Mediterranean cruises to ports in Cyprus and the Greek Islands.
 In 2014, Mano Cruises stopped the operations of the ship.